Lightning-Chart/lcjs-example-0501-dashboard5chs1000pps/README.md

 This example shows a dashboard with multiple progressive channels of data points using progressive line series.

-The dashboard allows rendering of multiple scenes in a single view port pane highly efficiently with minimal memory resources.
+The dashboard allows rendering of multiple scenes in a single view port highly efficiently with minimal memory resources.
 In our case, the rows of dashboard grid are filled with individual charts, where each represents the data channel.

 #### Progressive series